almibe/ligature-scala/README.md

 # ligature-scala
 An implementation of [Ligature knowledge graph](https://github.com/almibe/ligature-specification) library written in Scala for the JVM/JS.

+## Status

+This project is currently not being worked on.
+See https://github.com/almibe/ligature-rs for the implementation I'm currently focusing on.

 ### Projects

 | Name                | Description                                                                      | JVM | JS |